Easter Blessings "Christ is Risen, The Lord is Risen Indeed!"

-Our 10:00 am celebration of Holy Eucharist, Rite II, our "main service", includes hymns with organ,, anthems sung by St. John's Senior Choir and/or St. John's Treble (youth) Choir, readings from Scripture, a scripture based homily or sermon and distribution of Holy Communion to all baptized Christians.
+Our 10:00 am Holy Eucharist, Rite II, our "main service", includes hymns with organ, anthems sung by St. John's Senior Choir and/or St. John's Treble (youth) Choir, Scripture readings, a scripture based homily or sermon and distribution of Holy Communion to all baptized Christians.
 Childcare is provided during the 10:00 am Eucharist in St. John's Nursery.
 Our childcare providers are trained and certified as having completed Safe-Church Training by the diocese.

 Children of all ages are welcome and encouraged to worship with their families during the Eucharist.

-At St. John’s, our “Summer Worship Schedule” goes into effect on the first Sunday of July and continues through August and includes the first Sunday in September, usually on or near the Labor Day Weekend holiday.
+Beginning on July 7th, our “Summer Worship Schedule” goes into effect and continues through August and includes the first Sunday in September, usually on or near the Labor Day Weekend holiday.
 We offer ONE CELEBRATION OF HOLY EUCHARIST.
 It has become for us an opportunity for parishioners who nearly always attend either the 8:00 a.m.
 Eucharist or the 10:00 a.m.
 Eucharist to worship with folks they rarely see on Sundays during the year.

 9:00 am - Holy Eucharist, Rite II from the Book of Common Prayer of the Episcopal Church